In these terms and conditions:

 - Subject to clause 6(2) and to the extent permitted by the Australian Consumer Law and relevant state legislation, the sole obligation of the Repairer is to provide any part of the Works or to repair or replace the Parts (at the Repairer’s discretion) which is found to be defective during the Warranty Period.
-The Repairer is not responsible for towing costs or other costs of moving any vehicle or Part to from the Repairer’s premises whether before or after the conduct of the Works.
+The Repairer is not responsible for any costs of moving any vehicle or Part to or from the Repairer’s premises whether before or after the conduct of the Works.
 The Customer bears the cost of bringing any vehicle to the Repairer’s premises for any Work.

 - The Repairer is not liable for any:

 - other claims or damages including, claims for faulty design, negligent or misleading advice, damages arising from loss or use of the vehicle or Parts and any indirect, special or consequential damages or injury to any person, corporation or other entity; or

 - costs incurred in remedying defective Work or replacing defective Parts supplied by the Repairer unless the Repairer has been given the opportunity of remedying or replacing such Work or Parts or the Repairer has approved in writing as such work being undertaken by a third party.